Welcome to The School of Health and Rehabilitation Sciences (SHRS)

 Students with questions about identifying specific courses that will satisfy the prerequisites for our undergraduate program should contact the SHRS Admissions Office at email@example.com or 412-383-6558.

 International applicants must complete the International Undergraduate Student application and the supplemental information required for SHRS.
-(See International Undergraduate Student Admissions section of this bulletin for more information.)
+(See International Undergraduate Student Admissions section of this catalog for more information.)

-University of Pittsburgh students applying to the Athletic Training, Communication Science, Emergency Medicine, Health Information Management, Nutrition and Dietetics, and Rehabilitation Science programs must complete the SHRS Apply Yourself application.
+University of Pittsburgh students applying to the Athletic Training, Communication Science, Dietetian Nutritionist Program, Emergency Medicine, Health Information Management, Nutrition Science, and Rehabilitation Science programs must complete the SHRS Apply Yourself application.
 An application fee is not required of current Pitt students applying to the SHRS undergraduate programs.
+The Bachelor of Science in Nutrition and Dietetics (DPD) is no longer accepting students.

 The following information is required as part of the application process: